Beta'd by KrisEleven. Many thanks!

 "Could be that's the proper notion."
 Mal went to go down the stairs.

 "We'll be alright," Zoe said, reading Wash's mind.
 "Ain't likely to have nothing we can't deal with.
-And we're here before them, so there won't be no nasty traps."
+And we're here before 'em, so there won't be no nasty traps."

 Wash began bringing the ship in for landing.
 "I'm still going to sit here in suspense and wait for the lovely sound of your clomping boots in the cargo bay."